Glossary of Terms

 The Tax Offset Credit is a procedure used to give dollar for dollar credit to non-resident students who pay Missouri income tax.
 The Credit is against the nonresident fee charged to the student account.

-When the student account has a credit balance, where payments and credits exceed total charges due on your student account, a refund of these excess proceeds will generally be processed and the excess returned to you by check or direct deposit.
+When the student account has a credit balance, where payments and credits exceed total charges due on your student account, a refund of these excess proceeds will generally be processed and the excess returned to you by check to the Local Address on file or direct deposit.

 Status which is achieved when sufficient proof of a domicile within the state is presented which causes Educational Fees to be assessed at Missouri resident rates.